-As a sociologist, Torsten is interested in civil society and the pressing socio-economic and political issues of our time – inequality, environmental degradation, and (post) democracy.
+More broadly, Torsten is interested in the relationship between social movements, media and power, and the pressing socio-economic and political issues of our time – inequality, environmental degradation, and the erosion of democracy.
 He is currently co-editing a book – ‘From Financial Crisis to Social Change: Towards Alternative Horizons’ – which addresses three interrelated questions in the aftermath of the North Atlantic financial crisis: how to reclaim Universities, revitalize social movements and recast politics.
-The collection will be published by Palgrave Macmillan in 2016.
+The collection will be published by Palgrave Macmillan in 2017.

-Geelan, Torsten et al. (eds.)
-From Financial Crisis to Social Change: Towards Alternative Horizons, Basingstoke: Palgrave MacMillan (forthcoming, 2016)
+Geelan, T. Gonzalez, M. and Walsh, P. (Forthcoming, 2017) From Financial Crisis to Social Change: Towards Alternative Horizons, Basingstoke: Palgrave MacMillan

 Associated Researcher, Employment Relations Research Centre (FAOS), Department of Sociology, University of Copenhagen